KJ5CYM/Virus.Win32.RoboHobo/README.md

 Meet my stealthy virus.
 His name is RoboHobo.
 I named him after myself!

-This virus was created on and for Windows XP, but it works on Windows 7 and Windows 10, however it will be deleted by Windows Defender.
+This virus was created on and for Windows XP, but it works on Windows 7 and Windows 10.
+It will be deleted by Windows Defender, however.

 This is a virus in the truest, yet most basic sense of the word.
 It's not a worm or trivial trojan or one of those stupid jokes that people call a virus these days.
 It's just a run of the mill file infector that xor encrypts the virus body, infects an exe, then decrypts and executes when the target is run.
 It is non-destructive unless you allow it to infect a critical system executable.
 The infection payload consists of a silly message and the virus itself.